sirupsen/everdown/README.md

 # Everdown

+I'll start to work on this once I have time, although there are some things I want to research on first:

+* Possible to ditch Evernote, and have some open-source OCR instead of Evernote's and keep it all in files in Dropbox?

 You like editing your notes in good ol' Vim, but too you'd like to have them all indexed up by Evernote and available everywhere: on the mighty internet, you're fancy devices, and whatever.

 Here's Everdown for you.
 It runs in the background and keeps a file tree up to date (buzz word: sync) with Evernote.